-I love my students forever and ever but I need things to flow perfectly to maintain my classes of 30-40 kids and avoid disruption and most importantly, fights, at all costs.
-Yeah, it will still happen, there are some things just out of your control, but we can limit the numbers!
+I love my students forever and ever but I need things to flow in order to maintain my classes of 30-40 kids and avoid disruption and most importantly, fights, at all costs.
+Yeah, it will still happen, there are just some things that are out of your control, but we can limit the numbers!

 My life changing strategy: procedures.
 Seems easy enough, but which ones do you choose?!